 No idea!
 The rules have been like this for many years, and we have never understood the logic behind them and have never read anything which shines any light on the thought process (if there was one!) which went into the drafting.

-If you, or if you need advice on any aspect of employment law, please contact any member of the Pure Employment Law team (01243 836840 or [email protected]).
+Whether you are an employer or an employee, if you need advice on this or any other aspect of employment law, please contact any member of the Pure Employment Law team (01243 836840 or [email protected]).